PaperMC/Paper/Contributing.md

 While we will fix minor formatting issues, you should stick to the guide below when making and submitting changes.

 ## Formatting
-All modifications to non-PaperSpigot files should be marked
+All modifications to non-Paper files should be marked
 - Multi line changes start with `// Paper start` and end with `// Paper end`
 - You can put a messages with a change if it isn't obvious, like this: `// Paper start - reason
   - Should generally be about the reason the change was made, what it was before, or what the change is